Hello faithful shojo fans, and welcome again to our roundtable, Breaking Down Banana Fish!

 Max: “How come you’re so up on geopolitics!”

 Astounded and offended look from Ash, “I read the papers!”

 I loved his WTF face, and I loved that Ash is vaguely appalled that everyone isn’t as brainy as he is.
 I do love that Ash is both smart and thirsty for knowledge, and that a lot of his power comes from research and the ability of to know when and where to use information.
 A gang leader after a librarian’s heart.

 He still looks just like lovely, John Hughes era James Spader to me, now, with all those geometric patterned sweaters and duffle coats.
 Swoon!

-MELINDA: There’s another facial expression I love from Ash as well, on page 63 where Eiji’s ranting at him in exasperated Japanese and Ash asks him to stop making “clicking sounds” at him.
+MJ: There’s another facial expression I love from Ash as well, on page 63 where Eiji’s ranting at him in exasperated Japanese and Ash asks him to stop making “clicking sounds” at him.
 It’s an exchange that in another context between different characters might be pretty offensive, but is just plain cute here.

 And I’m totally with you on the 80s James Spader vibe, though with reduced sneering, which is a plus in my book. :D

 MICHELLE: This isn’t a funny one, but I love Ash’s guilty expression when he realizes he has worn his blood-stained t-shirt in Eiji’s presence.